Word of Faith

-Word of Faith is a movement within charismatic Christianity which teaches that Christians can get power and financial prosperity through prayer, and that those who believe in Jesus' death and resurrection have the right to physical health.
+Word of Faith is a movement within charismatic Christianity which teaches that Christians can get power and financial prosperity through prayer, and that those who believe in Jesus's death and resurrection have the right to physical health.

 The movement was founded by the American Kenneth Hagin in the 1960s, and has its roots in the teachings of E. W. Kenyon.

+Several characteristic traits of the movement have attracted much criticism.

 History

-The Baptist minister E.W.
-Kenyon (1867–1948) is generally cited as the originator of Word of Faith's teachings.
+The Baptist minister E. W. Kenyon (1867–1948) is generally cited as the originator of Word of Faith's teachings.
 Kenyon's writings influenced Kenneth Hagin Sr., the recognized "father" of the Word of Faith movement.
 Hagin, who had founded a ministry known as the Kenneth E Hagin Evangelistic Association, started disseminating his views in the Word of Faith magazine in 1966, and subsequently founded a seminary training Word of Faith ministers.